-The school's charter granted regulations of the Commission d by the State Board of Regents and any applicable ner of Education: For-Profit Corporations Law, including the Non-Profit ☐ Child abuse reporting requiren • ☐ New York State Education Law ights and anti-discrimination requirements; d Guidelines provided by the New York State Education public schools operating in the State of New York; ☐ Applicable state and local tran the contract of the contract o or pupil immunizations, exemptions, and recordkeeping; ☐ Fire codes and certificate of or ☐ State and local health codes; a and cial service laws and health regulations for early childhood programs. sal service laws and fleath regulations for early emignoca Adminis r understanding of the responsibility of the Board and is complying, in good faith, with the legal requirements Board Chair Signature Head of School Signature
+- □ The school's charter granted by the State Board of Regents and any applicable regulations of the Commissioner of Education; - ☐ The New York State Not-For-Profit Corporations Law, including the Non-Profit Revitalization Act of 2013, as amended; - □ Child abuse reporting requirements; - □ New York State Education Law; - □ Local, state, and federal civil rights and anti-discrimination requirements; - ☐ The Handbooks, Manuals, and Guidelines provided by the New York State Education Department (NYSED) for non-public schools operating in the State of New York; - □ Applicable state and local transportation laws; - □ State and local requirements for pupil immunizations, exemptions, and recordkeeping; - ☐ Fire codes and certificate of occupancy requirements; - □ State and local health codes; and - □ Where applicable, specific social service laws and health regulations for early childhood programs.

+By signing below, you acknowledge your understanding of the responsibility of the Board and Administration in ensuring that the school is complying, in good faith, with the legal requirements applicable to non-public schools.

+Board Chair Signature

+Head of School Signature

+Date

-Date Date
+Date